MichaelCurrin/dev-cheatsheets/cheatsheets/github/structure.md

 ```

 > In the body of the new file, add your pull request template.
 This could include:
-> -A reference to a related issue in your repository.
+> - A reference to a related issue in your repository.
 > - A description of the changes proposed in the pull request.
 > - @mentions of the person or team responsible for reviewing proposed changes.